alewonas/VM-CLI-Project/README.md

 # VM-CLI-Project

-This was my first project using Java
+This was my first project using Java.
 This is a vending machine CLI application that can accept money, display options, dispense items, read and write to a file, and dispense change
 Implemented unit testing